Adaptive Neyman Allocation: Problem Setup

-The experimenter’s objective is then to minimize the expected proxy mean squared error as defined above, $\bE[V(T(1), T(0))]$, where the expectation is taken with respect to the randomness of the observed outcomes which then makes the adaptive decisions $(T(1), T(0))$ random.
+The experimenter’s objective is then to minimize the proxy mean squared error as defined above.
+We will show in Theorem~\ref{thm:inference} that, under appropriate allocation rules such as the adaptive Neyman allocation algorithms that we will introduce in this paper, the variance of estimator \eqref{eqn:Estimator} asymptotically converges to the proxy mean squared error \eqref{eqn:ProxyVariance}.
+So minimizing the proxy mean squared error \eqref{eqn:ProxyVariance} can be interpreted as minimizing the variance of estimator \eqref{eqn:Estimator} when $T$ is large.
+See Section~\ref{sec:Analysis} for more discussions.

-One benefit of using the proxy mean squared error is that the proxy mean squared error only depends on $(T(1), T(0))$ the numbers of treated and control subjects in total.
-Even though the experimenter adaptively chooses $(T_m(1), T_m(0))$ in each stage and $(T(1), T(0))$ are adaptively determined, the proxy mean squared error \eqref{eqn:Variance} is still well-defined.
-The proxy mean squared error is a simple and effective proxy of the mean squared error.
-In the simulations literature, prior works have focused on minimizing this proxy mean squared error instead of the true mean squared error \citep{antos2010active, carpentier2011finite, grover2009active}.
+One benefit of using the proxy mean squared error as our objective is that the proxy mean squared error only depends on $(T(1), T(0))$ the numbers of treated and control units in total.
+No matter how the experimenter adaptively chooses $(T_m(1), T_m(0))$ in each stage, the proxy mean squared error $V(T(1), T(0))$ is always well defined.

-Under the proxy mean squared error, what is important is the total number of treated and control subjects.
 The multi-stage experiment enables the experimenter to make better choices for $(T(1), T(0))$ by appropriately selecting $(T_m(1), T_m(0))$ at each stage.
-In the following section, we will present an optimization framework for making such decisions.
+In the following section, we present an optimization framework for making such decisions.